 Tips for River & Stream Fishing

 Our Valley’s moving water is not pastoral and much of it is fast-flowing.
 Being in decent physical shape helps us get through days of fighting currents and fish.
-Metal cleats are becoming more popular here because of their grip on our rocky river bottoms.
+Metal cleats are popular here because of their grip for the rocky river bottoms.

-Most our guides offer dory or raft float fishing on the Gunnison River.
-Half the Gunnison is private land, and floating is the only way to access some superb water that is otherwise unavailable to wading anglers.
+Most of our guides offer dory or raft float fishing on the Gunnison River.
+Half the Gunnison is private land and floating is the only way to access some superb water that is otherwise unavailable to wading anglers.

 Nets are useful.
 Fighting a fish and trying to maneuver to shore can often pose a difficult task.
-We have all lost big fish because we didn’t bring a net with us.
+Many big fish have been lost because there wasn’t a net to catch them.

-Wear sunscreen and keep some bug dope handy.
+Wear sunscreen and keep some bug spray handy.
 Mosquitos and biting flies are usually not much of a problem, except when they are.

 A wading staff is a helpful tool for an unsteady angler.